West Florence girls' tennis team's season comes to end

-FLORENCE, S.C. -- West Florence lost 5-1 Thursday in the second round of the SCHSL Class 4A state tournament to defending state champion Hilton Head Island.
+FLORENCE, S.C. – West Florence coach Abby Sullivan prefers not to see “defeat” in any part of Thursday’s 5-1 loss to defending state champion Hilton Head Island in the second round of the Class 4A tournament.

-Maggie Murrell won at No. 3 seed for the Knights, who end the season at 13-3.
+“This has been an outstanding season for us,” Sullivan said.
+“Even with this match tonight, at some point, you are going to have a winner and a loser.
+I don’t deem us the loser, though.
+I feel we came up short tonight.”

 SINGLES